 This chapter defines an advanced format for interconnect descriptions that may be used for packages as well as other types of interconnect between buffer models and pins, for signal and power path modeling purposes.

-The specification permits .ibs files to contain the following additional list of interconnect model keywords and subparameters.
-Note that the actual interconnect models may be in a separate < filename>.ict file or may exist in a .ibs file between the [Begin Interconnect Model] ...
-[End Interconnect Model] keywords for each interconnect model defined.
+The specification permits .ibs files to contain the following additional list of Interconnect Model keywords and subparameters.
+Note that the actual Interconnect Models may be in a separate < filename>.ict file or may exist in a .ibs file between the [Begin Interconnect Model] ...
+[End Interconnect Model] keywords for each Interconnect Model defined.
 For reference, these keywords and subparameters are listed in Table XX.

 Table XX – Interconnect Modeling Keywords and Subparameters